SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In JS, the optional chaining operator works like dot notation, except that if used on a nullish value, it will short-circuit and return undefined. the optional chaining operator short-circuiting to undefined when after something that is nullish prevents attempted indexing of something nullish, which would otherwise cause an error.
 The optional chaining operator can be used instead of dot notation, and before [] notation or method calls.

+### IDEs

+Integrated development environment   IDE
+An IDE is a software development tool that aims to include everything relevant to progragramming in a ceratin language.

 ## Things programming languages do especially well